 But fear not, true believers, our crack team of Marvel experts has got you covered.

 And by crack team, we mean one person, me, who spent way too much time watching every single Marvel film looking for blink-and-you-miss-it clues to create what we believe to be the closest to a definitive timeline of Earth-199999.

-We’ve created two videos: One for the casual viewer, above, highlights major events from the beginning of time right up until the beginning of Infinity War; the other is for the hardcore MCU maven, featuring every significant moment (and a few seemingly insignificant ones) throughout the history of the Marvel Cinematic Universe.
+This is an extended cut of a video we made for the hardcore MCU maven, featuring every significant moment (and a few seemingly insignificant ones) throughout the history of the Marvel Cinematic Universe.
 (Check it out on our Facebook page.)

 First, a note on our methodology.
 Before you troll us asking why we set The Avengers in 2010, even though it was released in 2012, let us tell you what we used to figure this all out: Spider-Man: Homecoming.